Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 - How end users of the application can explore data and generate new insights in a self-serve fashion

 ### What You’ll Need
-- Access to a Snowflake account on AWS
+- Access to a Snowflake trial account on AWS or a Snowflake instance on AWS in which you have Account Admin permissions.
 - Download Portal Template:
 - Download and Install Node.js:
 - Download SQL Script: